Updated April 2026

 The Early Mover Advantage

-Video content isn’t becoming popular because is trendy or exciting.
+Video content isn’t popular because is trendy or exciting.
 It’s gaining ground because, from a marketing effectiveness perspective, it works better for capturing attention, building trust, and driving business results.
 The question isn’t whether video marketing will become essential for your business.
+It already is, and has been for years.

-It already is.
-The question is whether you’ll adapt your communication and promotional strategy to match how buyers actually consume information, or continue broadcasting text into an increasingly video-native world.
+The question is whether you’ll adapt your communication and promotional output to match how buyers actually consume information, or continue to broadcasting text-based content into an increasingly video-native world.

 ABOUT THE AUTHOR

 Gee Ranasinha is CEO and founder of KEXINO.
-He's been a marketer since the days of 56K modems and AOL CDs, and lectures on marketing and behavioral economics at two European business schools.
+He's been a marketer since the days of 56K modems and AOL CDs, and lectures on marketing and behavioral science at two European business schools.
 An international speaker at various conferences and events, Gee was noted as one of the top 100 global business influencers by sage.com (those wonderful people who make financial software).

 Originally from London, today Gee lives in a world of his own in Strasbourg, France, tolerated by his wife and teenage son.